GameFoundry/bsf/Documentation/Manuals/User/sceneQueries.md

 ===============
 [TOC]

 Scene queries allow you to specify a geometric object and perform a query if that object intersects or overlaps any physics object in the scene.
 Most queries also return detailed information about the intersection.
-All queries are performed through the global @ref bs::Physics "Physics" interface, accessible through @ref bs::gPhysics "gPhysics()".
+All queries are performed through the @ref bs::PhysicsScene "PhysicsScene" interface.

+All queries will operate only on objects in a particular scene.
+Usually you will only have one scene, and you can retrieve it through @ref bs::SceneManager::getMainScene "SceneManager::getMainScene()".
+This will return a @ref bs::SceneInstance "SceneInstance" object through which you can get a **PhysicsScene** by calling @ref bs::SceneInstance::getPhysicsScene "SceneInstance::getPhysicsScene()".

 Here is a short example of a basic query, to give you a better idea: